We Fight for Your Rights

 Getting hurt on the job can be a scary and overwhelming experience.
 Any type of personal injury has the potential to take you away from work.
 However, when your injury happens at work, it is normal to wonder if your career is in jeopardy.
 Will you be able to continue your employment?
 Will you be able to cover your medical expenses?
 These are just some of the questions you may have after a serious workplace accident.

-At Rosner Law Offices, P.C., we are a South Jersey workers’ compensation law firm with a long history of helping workers and their families.
-We assist hard-working people in a variety of occupations and industries.
+At Rosner Law Offices, P.C., we are a South Jersey workers’ compensation lawyers with a long history of assisting hard-working people in a variety of occupations and industries.
 If you recently suffered a work-related injury, we will help you understand your rights.
 Whether you need to file a new workers’ compensation claim or fight a denial of benefits, we can advocate on your behalf.

 How We Help Our Workers’ Compensation Clients